-2. Boil the potatoes in water with 1 tsp turmeric until the potatoes are just done.
+Boil the potatoes in ample water with 1 tsp turmeric until the potatoes are just done.
 Drain and set aside.

-4. Add asafoetida, curry leaves, chopped dried chile and turmeric.
-Add potatoes and salt and toss in the tempered spicy oil.
+Add asafoetida, curry leaves, chopped dried chile and turmeric.
+Add potatoes and salt and toss gently in the tempered spices.
+Add lemon juice.

 Thanks to the Lake Palace Hotel in Udaipur for this recipe, which we have slightly adapted.

 And there you have a tastebud dancing Aloo Katliyan.